From around the age of seven, you’ll notice that your older cat starts taking life a bit easier - and who can blame them!

 The lower calorie levels in senior cat foods can help control weight gain – try one of Purina’s specially formulated 'light' products to help your pet slim down.

 If your vet is confident that there’s no medical reason for their loss of appetite, you can try a few simple techniques yourself to encourage them to eat.
-For example, try warming the food to room temperature, or adding a small amount of a strong smelling/tasting treat, such as a spoonful of tuna.
+For example, try warming the food to room temperature, or adding a small amount of a strong smelling/tasting treat, such as a spoonful of tuna to each meal.
 Varying the flavour and texture of the food may also help.
-Make sure the food is easily accessible, particularly if your cat has trouble getting around.
+Make sure the food is easily accessible, particularly if your senior cat has trouble getting around.